enpage/enpage/docs/guides/templates/javascript.md

 # Using Javascript / Typescript

-In Enpage, you can use JavaScript (and/or Typescript) to add interactivity to your templates.
+You can use JavaScript (and/or Typescript) to add interactivity to your templates.

 ## Adding JavaScript files

-1. Put your JavaScript/Typescript files in the `src/` directory of your template.
+1. Place JavaScript/Typescript files in the `src/` directory.

 ```plaintext
 my-template/